WHO WE ARE

 THE CLEAR TECHNOLOGIES WAY

 “The Clear Technologies Way” is comprised of 30 fundamental beliefs.
-These are the values, behaviors, principles and practices that are the foundation for everything that Clear does.
+These are the values, behaviors, principles, and practices that are the foundation for everything that Clear does.
 It is who we are and explains how we relate to our clients.
-Each week our team put focus on a particular fundamental and makes a conscious effort to live up to is meaning.
+Each week our team focuses on a particular fundamental and makes a conscious effort to live up to its meaning.
 We call this our Fundamental of the Week or FOTW.

 Demonstrate an unwavering commitment to doing the right thing in every action you take and in every decision you make, especially when no one’s looking.
 Always tell the truth, no matter theconsequences.
 If you make a mistake, own up to it, apologize, and make it right.